Vendor vs Third Party: Difference and Comparison

 2. Vendors have a direct relationship with customers and take ownership of their products or services, while third parties do not.

-3. Third parties often provide additional services such as logistics, payment processing, or customer support, whereas vendors focus on their core offerings.
+3. Third parties provide additional services such as logistics, payment processing, or customer support, whereas vendors focus on their core offerings.

 Vendor vs Third Party